-Setting up your new aquarium
+Setting up your new Aquarium

-how to begin a new aquariumHow do I properly set up my new aquarium?
+how to begin a new aquarium

-So you have all the gear but no idea?.
-Before you start anything It is important that you carefully choose where you want to place the tank, make sure it is even ground and will support the tank's weight (you may have purchased a cabinet).
-Also make sure you can support the electrical requirement (light, filter, and heater) is there a PowerPoint nearby?
+So you have all the gear but no idea?
+Before you start anything It is important that you carefully choose where you want to place the tank, make sure it is even ground and will support the tank's filled weight.
+Slanted floors can result in undue stress and crack the aquarium glass.

-Equipment Check List:
+Equipment Check List

 • Aquarium